 You can purchase a projector ceiling mount kit from the place you purchased your projector.
-We recommends that you also purchase a separate Kensington lock compatible security cable and attach it securely to both the Kensington lock slot on the projector and the base of the ceiling mount bracket.
+We recommend that you also purchase a separate security cable and attach it securely to both the anti-theft lock slot on the projector and the base of the ceiling mount bracket.
 This will perform the secondary role of restraining the projector should its attachment to the mounting bracket become loose.